 \section{Three filtrations compared}

 The imaginary root labels mentioned above have another geometric meaning.
-Recall from Poposition~\ref{prop:Zhang} that $\Core(\M_{\Gamma})=h_{\Gamma}^{-1}(0)=\cup E_i$ has irreducible components $E_i$ labelled by vertices $i$ of $Q_\Gamma.$ Moreover, using its canonical scheme structure, it comes with multiplicities $m_i$ of curves $E_i$
+Recall from ~\cref{prop:Zhang} that $\Core(\M_{\Gamma})=h_{\Gamma}^{-1}(0)=\cup E_i$ has irreducible components $E_i$ labeled by vertices $i$ of $Q_\Gamma.$ Moreover, its canonical scheme structure comes with multiplicities $m_i$ of curves $E_i$

 An intrinsic definition of the $m_i$ is that the Weil divisor on the right-hand side is linearly equivalent to the generic fiber of $h_{\Gamma}$ (that is a smooth abelian variety).
 An interesting phenomenon is that these coincide